 A thoughtful restoration

-The restoration of the winery required reflection.
+The restoration of the winery required a lot of thought.

-The Balsamic Floor
+The Balsamic vinegars first floor